Self-Published | 2015

 That’s different.
 I’m the man.

-Just…like do I honestly need to explain why this is wrong?
-Are you all seriously confused?
+Just… like do I honestly need to explain why this is wrong?
+Are you confused or are you clear?

 Not to mention this little nugget from his lawyer: